USS Spadefish (SS-411): Fifth war patrol, June – July 1945

 Equipped with a new mine-detecting device, she began her fifth war patrol, joining eight other United States submarines in penetrating through the minefields of Tsushima Strait into the Sea of Japan.
 On 10 June, outside the breakwater of Tarukawa Wharf, Spadefish overtook the outbound passenger-cargo ship Daigen Maru No. 2, and blew the enemy ship apart with two torpedo hits.
 Before the day was over, the submarine had also sunk the passenger-cargo ships Unkai Maru No. 8 and Jintsu Maru.

 Before dawn on 12 June 1945, Spadefish sank a motor sampan with 20 mm fire; and, later in the day, sank three trawlers in gunfire attacks.
 On 13 June she mistakenly sank the Soviet merchant ship SS Transbalt at 45°44′N 140°48′E in a friendly fire incident.
 On 14 June, she sank the passenger-cargo ship Seizan Maru; and, in a night attack on 17 June, she sank the C.M. minelayer Eijō Maru.
 She then rejoined the other submarines and exited the Sea of Japan, returning to Pearl Harbor on 4 July 1945.

 Spadefish was preparing for another war patrol when hostilities with Japan ended on 15 August 1945 (14 August across the International Date Line in Hawaii.

 Post-World War II

 Spadefish remained at Pearl Harbor until 2 September 1945 and then set course for Mare Island Naval Shipyard where she was decommissioned on 3 May 1946 and placed in reserve.
-She was reclassified an auxiliary submarine, AGSS-411, on 6 November 1962, struck from the Navy List on 1 April 1967, and sold for scrap in 1969.
+She was reclassified an auxiliary submarine, AGSS-411, on 6 November 1962, struck from the Navy List on 1 April 1967, towed to New London, CT Submarine Base full of spare parts and later sold for scrap in 1969.